Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Introduction

 \section{Introduction}

 Differential equations and discrete problems with saddle-point structure arise in many scientific and engineering applications.
-Common examples are the incompressible Stokes and Navier-Stokes equations, where the incompressibility constraint leads to saddle-point problems at both the continuum level and for many common discretizations~\cite{elman2014finite,MBenzi_GHGolub_JLiesen_2005a}.
-Discretizations of these systems using stable finite-element pairs lead to a $2\times2$ block structure in the resulting linear system, in which the lower-right diagonal block is a zero-matrix.
-The resulting indefiniteness in these matrices, along with the coupling between the two unknowns in the problem, prevents the straightforward application of standard geometric or algebraic multigrid methods.
-Several successful preconditioners for these systems are known in the literature, built on approximate block-factorization approaches~\cite{elman2014finite, adler2017preconditioning, farrell2021reynolds} or monolithic geometric multigrid methods~\cite{ABrandt_NDinar_1979a, SPVanka_1986a, JLinden_etal_1989a, adler2017preconditioning, Braess, schoberl2003schwarz}.
-While some algebraic multigrid algorithms have been proposed in the past~\cite{MWabro_2004a, MWabro_2006a, metsch2013algebraic, AJanka_2008a, prokopenko2017algebraic}, general-purpose algebraic multigrid methods that are successful for the numerical solution of a wide variety of discretizations of the Stokes equations are a recent (and still rare) development~\cite{notay2016new,notay2017algebraic,bacq2022new, bacq2021all}.
-In this work, we propose a robust and efficient algebraic multigrid method for the \isoptwopone{} discretization of the Stokes equations and show how it can be leveraged to develop an effective preconditioner for other discretizations, building on similar geometric multigrid methods in~\cite{voronin2021low}.
+Common examples are the incompressible Stokes and Navier-Stokes equations, where the incompressibility constraint leads to saddle-point problems both at the continuum level and for many common discretizations~\cite{elman2014finite,MBenzi_GHGolub_JLiesen_2005a}.
+Discretizations of these systems using stable finite-element pairs lead to $2\times2$ block structured linear systems, where the lower-right diagonal block is a zero-matrix.
+The indefiniteness in these matrices, along with the coupling between the two unknown types, prevents the straightforward application of standard geometric or algebraic multigrid methods.
+Several successful preconditioners exist for these systems and are typically built on approximate block-factorizations~\cite{elman2014finite, adler2017preconditioning, farrell2021reynolds} or monolithic geometric multigrid~\cite{ABrandt_NDinar_1979a, SPVanka_1986a, JLinden_etal_1989a, adler2017preconditioning, Braess, schoberl2003schwarz}.
+While some algebraic multigrid algorithms have been proposed~\cite{MWabro_2004a, MWabro_2006a, metsch2013algebraic, AJanka_2008a, prokopenko2017algebraic}, general-purpose algebraic multigrid methods that are successful for the numerical solution of a wide variety of discretizations of the Stokes equations are recent (and still rare)~\cite{notay2016new,notay2017algebraic,bacq2022new, bacq2021all}.
+In this work, we propose a robust and efficient algebraic multigrid method for the Stokes \isoptwopone{} discretization and show how the method can be leveraged to develop effective preconditioners for other discretizations, building on the geometric multigrid methods in~\cite{voronin2021low}.